There are currently no active tropical systems in the North Atlantic.

 The best track data, model data and center fix data on our site comes from the Automated Tropical Cyclone Forecasting System (ATCF).
 Additional model data comes from the European Centre for Medium-Range Weather Forecasts (ECMWF).
 Our site downloads the latest files from here and processes the data to be displayed visually using Google Earth, Google Maps and Adobe Flash diagrams.
 ECMWF data comes from here.
 As of this information being posted, publicly accessible (WMO Essential) data from the ECMWF, including the tropical cyclone trajectory data our system uses, is listed as being "available to the public and their use is unrestricted (including commercial use)".
 This might mean that the data can be used without attribution, but you may want to check to be sure.

 We use Perl scripts to download and process model data.
 Our best track and model system is currently being rewritten.
 It will not be available for free public distribution until that process is complete.
-It will likely be 2024 before an early version of the new system is available again.
+Because of other priorities, we're not sure when we will get back to working on it.
 Please check our site updates page for progress on the rewrite.

 Using our recon system